matlab-deep-learning/pretrained-dlCHOMP/README.md

     <th>Definition</th>
   </tr>
   <th>DLCHOMP Model Without Codegen</th>
     <td>Name of the supported robot for whom the metrics are being listed in the current row.
 These metrics were computed in MATLAB without using its code generation feature.
 This name is a short-hand name used to quickly identify each robot.
-To obtain the full robot name, and hence determine the exact robot model, [refer to this page](https://www.mathworks.com/help/releases/R2024a/robotics/ref/dlchomp.html#mw_93957c22-f6cc-4e8c-ac45-1ae16cfcb2ef). </td>
+To obtain the full robot name, and hence determine the exact robot model, [Pretrained Optimizers](https://www.mathworks.com/help/releases/R2024a/robotics/ref/dlchomp.html#mw_93957c22-f6cc-4e8c-ac45-1ae16cfcb2ef). </td>
   <tr>
     <th>Mean Network Guess Time (secs)</th>
-    <td>The mean time taken by the `dlCHOMP` optimizer to obtain its neural network's intermediate guess trajectory in seconds.</td>
+    <td>The mean time taken by the ``dlCHOMP`` optimizer to obtain its neural network's intermediate guess trajectory in seconds.</td>
   </tr>
   <tr>
     <th>Mean Inference Time (secs)</th>
-    <td>The mean of the total time taken by the `dlCHOMP` optimizer to obtain its neural network's intermediate guess trajectory and then optimize it using CHOMP, in seconds.</td>
+    <td>The mean of the total time taken by the ``dlCHOMP`` optimizer to obtain its neural network's intermediate guess trajectory and then optimize it using CHOMP, in seconds.</td>
   </tr>
 </table>